jayflan/zoneTwo/README.md

 Initial Goal: showcase heartrate, speed, and route metrics via upload of workout files.

-Current Documentation using Jupyter Notebook (links to docs in this repo):
+Current Documentation using Jupyter Notebook (links to docs for this repo):

 <ul>
   <li>